seraficaj/fccsf_wsl_guide/command-line-setup.md

 `chsh -s /bin/zsh`

-Install a Zsh theme like [oh-my-zsh](https://ohmyz.sh/) to have a beautiful, easy to use Zsh terminal!
+Install [oh-my-zsh](https://ohmyz.sh/) to have a beautiful, easy to use Zsh terminal!

 5. Run `apt-get update` to ensure your Linux installation is up to date.